petk/php-build-system/docs/autotools.md

 early C/C++ days.
 It is used for most Linux ecosystem out there and it might cause issues for C developers today.

-### 1.1.
-Directory structure
+## 1. Directory structure

-Build system is a collection of various files across the php-src repository:
+PHP build system is a collection of various files across the php-src repository:

 ```sh
 <php-src>/